trash/trash.github.io/_posts/2014-06-08-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

+### This a auto generated hello world post but I'm just going to leave it so the blog seems less empty.

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.